 NOTE: You must certify enrollment to the Veterans Center each semester/term regarding courses in which you are registered.

-Veterans Center at Northeast Lakeview College is Located in Student Commons (Welcome Center and RM 111).
+Veterans Center at Northeast Lakeview College is Located in Brazos Student Union (Welcome Center and RM 111).
 Contact information: NLC-VA@alamo.edu: 210-486-5827

 PRIORITY REGISTRATION/TIME TICKETING